Our Role in Your Well-Being

 My Canadian Pharmacy is an independent organization that seeks to improve Canadians’ healthcare and well-being by disseminating quality medical information.
 Its vision is to help improve Canada’s healthcare system as a leading source of impartial, credible and comparable information that will enable medical leaders to make better informed decisions.
 Moreover, MCP data and reports are provided to help communicate health policies, support efficient delivery of health care, and raise awareness among Canadians in general on current research and trends in the medical industry that are contributing to better health outcomes.

-My Canadian Pharmacy provides understanding of healthcare system effectiveness in Canada with attitudes to community needs, combines health system performance with actual results, and develops methods and processes and their impacts within the health care system.
+MCP provides understanding of healthcare system effectiveness in Canada with attitudes to community needs, combines health system performance with actual results, and develops methods and processes and their impacts within the health care system.
 MCP has a product and service guide that assists customers and interested parties in obtaining relevant information about products and services is the offerings of Canadian pharmaceutical sector.
 This guide covers such topics as:

 MCP also promotes the understanding and use of its data, standards and methods through online tools, as well as many seminars, courses and conferences.
 MCP has two different standard prices for data request services.
 The charges are based on production time, consulting and developing technical requirements, managing and analyzing data, seeking support, fulfilling data quality assurance and data transfer.
 The first standard price applies to Canadian medical facilities, to government and nonprofit agencies, universities, healthcare providers and public sector researchers.
 The second standard price applies to the private sector, foreign customers and others without